laminlabs/lamindb/README.md

 (2) Training & fine-tuning models with thousands of datasets — across LIMS, ELNs, orthogonal assays — is now a primary path to **scaling R&D**.
 But without **queryable & validated data** or with data locked in organizational & infrastructure siloes, it leads to **garbage in, garbage out** or is quite simply impossible.

-Imagine building **software without git or pull requests**: an agent's quality would be impossible to verify.
+Imagine building software without git or pull requests: an agent's quality would be impossible to **verify**.
 While code has git and tables have warehouses, biological data has lacked an open-source framework for managing its unique complexity.

 LaminDB fills the gap.
 It is a lineage-native lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …) based on the established open data stack: